Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability

 \section{Model of Computation}

 We consider a standard concurrent shared memory system (e.g.~\cite{HS08, HW90}) with \(n \geq 2\) \emph{asynchronous} processes, \(p_1, \hdots, p_n\), which may \emph{crash} at any time during an execution.
 All but one process can crash in any execution.
 The \emph{index} of process \(p_i\) is \(i\).
-Processes communicate with each other by invoking \emph{atomic} operations of shared \emph{base} objects that reside in the shared memory: either simple \R/\W operations, or more complex and powerful \RMW operations, such as \FAI or \CAS.
-Base objects are atomic, hence we consider a sequentially consistent~\cite{L79} shared memory.
-Shared base objects are denoted with uppercase letters; local variables used by a process for performing its local computations are denoted with lowercase letter subscripted with the index of the process.
+Processes communicate with each other by invoking \emph{atomic} operations of shared \emph{base objects} that reside in the shared memory: either simple \R/\W operations, or more complex and powerful \RMW operations, such as \FAI or \CAS.
+In algorithm descriptions, shared base objects are denoted with uppercase letters; local variables used by a process for performing its local computations are denoted with lowercase letter subscripted with the index of the process.

+{We do not provide detailed specifications of \RMW base operations because (1) the proof of the impossibility result in Theorem~\ref{theo-impossibility} does not need them, and (2) our algorithms use only standard \R/\W operations.
+We refer the reader to standard textbooks such as~\cite{HS08} for definitions of those operations.
+The point of mentioning \RMW operations in this section is that Theorem~\ref{theo-impossibility} holds even if any of those operations are used in a verifier (the definition of verifier appears in Section~\ref{sec-model-verification}).}

-For ease of exposition, it is assumed that base objects are of unbounded size; Section~\ref{sec-final} however explains how this unrealistic assumption can be removed from the proposed algorithms.
+For ease of exposition, it is assumed that base objects are of unbounded size.
+Section~\ref{sec-final} explains how this unrealistic assumption can be removed from the proposed algorithms.